Tsomoriri/evoCA2/report.md

 [12] Hui-Jie Zheng, Xiang-Qian Jiang, and Wen-Jing Yan.
 2020.
 Particle swarm optimization with adaptive mutation and reinitialization for solving constrained optimization problems.
 IEEE Access 8 (2020), 21851–21870.

+[13] Kennedy, J., & Eberhart, R. C. (1997).
+A discrete binary version of the particle swarm algorithm.
+In 1997 IEEE International Conference on Systems, Man, and Cybernetics.
+Computational Cybernetics and Simulation (Vol. 5, pp. 4104-4108).
+IEEE.

 Adaptive parameter control: Another approach is to use adaptive parameter control strategies within PSO itself [2].
 Instead of using fixed parameter values, you can adapt the parameters dynamically during the optimization process based on the search progress.
 Techniques like adaptive inertia weight, time-varying acceleration coefficients, or self-adaptive parameter control can automatically adjust the parameters without the need for explicit parameter tuning.